 Dechert represents primary insurers, reinsurers and insurance brokers, as well as their directors and officers, in litigation and enforcement proceedings.
 These include securities class action litigation in state and federal courts; government investigations and actions brought by the DOJ, SEC, FINRA and state attorneys general; and internal investigations and related class actions and criminal litigation involving insurance brokerage commissions and allegations of bid-rigging.

-Our insurance litigators work closely with their Dechert colleagues who regularly represent insurance clients in non-litigation matters.
-We’re one of the few law firms with a substantial variable products practice, while our insurance products and insurance funds groups represent numerous mutual funds that underlie insurance products and broker-dealers that distribute such products.
+Our litigators work closely with their Dechert colleagues who regularly represent insurance clients in non-litigation matters.
+We are one of the few law firms with a substantial variable products practice, while our insurance products and insurance funds groups represent numerous mutual funds that underlie insurance products and broker-dealers that distribute such products.

 Dechert was outstanding in litigating our case before trial, in trial itself, and in providing strategic and tactical advice throughout.
 Their client service was at the highest level, and they integrated exceptionally well with the in-house team.

 Often a go-to firm for asset management clients in particular, including investment and mutual funds.

 Much admired for its strength in matters at the intersection of SEC enforcement and white-collar defense, particularly for senior individuals or independent boards of directors facing regulatory investigations.